How many new patients do primary care providers see each month?

 We ask primary care providers to accept one new patient pledge per month.

-How many new patients do specialty care physicians see each month?
+How many new patients will specialty care physicians see each month?

 We ask specialty providers to accept two new patient pledges per month.
-Specialty providers will only see the patient for the particular referred consultation and no other matter.
+Specialty providers will only see the patient for the particularly referred consultation and no other matter.

 What is a pledge?

 A pledge consists of a completed medical treatment plan for each patient.
 There may be multiple appointments and services related to the completion of each treatment plan.

 How do I determine if my patient may be eligible for Project Access?